BryanWilhite/nodejs/README.md

 # nodejs

-## my Node.js® stack of self-educational samples
+## my collection of self-educational samples on the Node.js® stack

 This repository is based on the assumption that Node.js®-related technology is sitting at the bottom of every Web Client stack I will be concerned about for years to come.